June 26, 2026

 Odor reduction toolkit (ranked)

-1. HEPA purifier with fresh activated charcoal pre-filter (core defense; run high for 24 hours, then medium).
+1. HEPA purifier with fresh activated charcoal or carbon pre-filter (core support; run high for 24 hours, then medium).

 2. Baking soda shake-and-vac (surface odor absorb).
 Use light coverage to avoid caking.